me-maddy/namasteReact/README.md

 -How to add Shimmer UI instead of spinner and how it can impact on one's mind -Conditional Rendering

-DAY 7 (Find the path)
+DAY 7 (#Find the path)

--How useState and useEffect works (Detailed Explaination) ✅ Creating Routes in React
+-How useState and useEffect works (Detailed Explaination) -Creating Routes in React
-✅ Introduction to React Router DOM and it's amazing features ✅ How to make Route configuration, make an Customized Error page and handle the error using useRouteError() hook ✅ How to make Children Routes and make the Header Component common for all the Pages ✅ How to specify the Children Routes in our App using Outlet Component ✅ Not using Anchor Tags in React and why React is called SPA (Single Page Application) ✅ Routings in Web Apps and Intro to Dynamic Routing
-✅ Defining Routes for our RestaurantMenu component and defining dynamic routing ✅ useParams() hook to get the parameter values from the url
+-Introduction to React Router DOM and it's amazing features -How to make Route configuration, make an Customized Error page and handle the error using useRouteError() hook -How to make Children Routes and make the Header Component common for all the Pages -How to specify the Children Routes in our App using Outlet Component -Not using Anchor Tags in React and why React is called SPA (Single Page Application) -Routings in Web Apps and Intro to Dynamic Routing -Defining Routes for our RestaurantMenu component and dynamic routing -useParams() hook to get the parameter values from the url

+DAY 8 (#Let's get Classy)

+1. ✅ Class Components: We delved into the world of class-based components, understanding their structure and how they differ from functional components.

+2. ⚡ Lifecycle Insights: Explored the lifecycle methods of class-based components, including constructor(), render(), componentDidMount(), componentDidUpdate(), and componentWillUnmount().

+3. 🔄 Constructor Chronicles: Learned how the constructor() method sets up initial states and props, playing a crucial role in component initialization.

+4. 🛠️ Handling State: Discovered how to create and manage state variables in class-based components using this.state and this.setState().

+5. 📡 Making API Calls: Explored the significance of componentDidMount() for making API calls and performed tasks when a component is already in the DOM.

+6. 🚧 Coding Challenges: Tackled hands-on coding challenges, creating class-based components, passing props, and mastering lifecycle methods.

+Class-based components offer a deeper understanding of React's foundations and are still relevant in interviews and legacy projects.